Terahertz third-harmonic generation of lightwave driven Weyl fermions far from equilibrium: Abstract

 \section{Abstract}

 We report on time-resolved ultrafast terahertz third-harmonic generation spectroscopy of nonequilibrium dynamics of Weyl fermions in a nanometer thin film of the Weyl semimetal TaP.
-Under a strong multicycle narrowband terahertz drive, very efficient terahertz third-harmonic generation is observed at room temperature which exhibits a perturbative cubic power-law dependence on the terahertz drive.
+Terahertz third-harmonic generation is observed at room temperature under the drive of a multicycle narrowband terahertz pulse with a peak field strength of down to tens of kV/cm.
+The observed terahertz third-harmonic generation exhibits a perturbative cubic power-law dependence on the terahertz drive.
 By varying the polarization of the drive pulse from linear to elliptical, we realize a sensitive tuning of the third harmonic yield.
-We ascribe the observed strong nonlinearity to THz field driven nonlinear kinetics of the Weyl fermions.
+By carrying out theoretical analysis based on the Boltzmann transport theory, we can properly describe the experimental results and ascribe the observed THz nonlinearity to field-driven kinetics of the Weyl fermions.

-Weyl fermions were predicted to be massless elementary particles long ago \cite{weyl1929gravitation}, but have not yet been discovered in high-energy physics experiments.
-Nonetheless, in a peculiar class of solid-state materials - the so-called Weyl semimetals \cite{Jia2016,yan2017topological,Armitage18,Ding21}, Weyl fermions are found to be the low-energy quasiparticles at the Weyl nodes near the Fermi energy, which exhibit linear dispersion relation and nontrivial topological properties.
+The discovery of Weyl fermions \cite{weyl1929gravitation} in Weyl semimetals is a hallmark breakthrough in condensed matter physics \cite{Jia2016,yan2017topological,Armitage18,Ding21}.
+In this peculiar class of materials, Weyl fermions are realized as the low-energy quasiparticles at the Weyl nodes near the Fermi energy \cite{Jia2016,yan2017topological,Armitage18,Ding21}, which are characterized by linear dispersion relation and nontrivial topological properties.
 Deriving from the composite excitation of Dirac fermions, the realization of Weyl fermions in solids requires a reduced symmetry such that two linearly dispersing electron bands corresponding to the Weyl nodes are nondegenerate in the reciprocal space.
 The very first significant realizations of the Weyl nodes were made in transition-metal monophosphides, such as TaAs and TaP \cite{XuHasan15,LvDing15,xu2015experimental,xu2016observation}, where centrosymmetry is indeed absent in contrast to the Dirac semimetals (e.g. Na$_3$Bi and Cd$_3$As$_2$).
-As a consequence, finite second-order optical susceptibility is allowed in these noncentrosymmetric compounds, which was found even to be unexpectedly large (see e.g. \cite{Wu2017,Ma2017,sirica2022photocurrent}).
+As a consequence, finite second-order optical susceptibility is allowed in these noncentrosymmetric compounds, which was found even to be unexpectedly large in the mid- or near-infrared range (see e.g. \cite{Wu2017,Ma2017,sirica2022photocurrent}).

 Since Weyl fermions are low-energy excitations in Weyl semimetals, the observed second-order susceptibility in the mid- or near-infrared frequency range (typically $\sim 0.1 - 1$~eV in photon energy) is not necessarily directly related to the low-energy dynamics of Weyl fermions, but rather reflects an average response over the host band structure corresponding to the mid- or near-infrared photon energy.
 At the same time, intensive theoretical studies have predicted a variety of fascinating nonlinear features associated to the low-energy dynamics of Weyl fermions (see e.g. \cite{Dantas2021Nonperturbative,BhartiDixit22, Matus22,Nathan22,Avetissian22,li2022high, avetissian2022high,Bharti23,Medic24,lim2020efficient}), which largely remain to be investigated experimentally.
 In this work, we employ a low-energy spectroscopic method -- time-resolved terahertz (1~THz $\sim$ 4~meV) high-harmonic generation spectroscopy -- to directly study the nonlinear dynamics of Weyl fermions in the well-established Weyl semimetal TaP.